 Ayurveda classifies many herbs as “Kantivardhaka” herbs, which means complexion improving.
 When we use the word Kanthi vardhaka, we mean something that is very different from “fairness”.

-Ayurveda does not especially value “fair skin”.
+Ayurveda and Indic tradition does not especially value “fair skin”.
 Skin is only measured for its health aspects and ability to function well.
 So smoothness, quality and evenness of complexion, etc are all ways of understanding the underlying balance of skin.

 Kantivardhaka herbs work to improve micro circulation of the skin and boost cellular repair.
 They therefore promote an even skin tone, good texture and good elasticity in skin.
 Some of these herbs include Kushta , Punarnava , Durva, Ashwagandha, etc.